Published April 2018

 It is important to know where the Internet is going to be, or better yet, what it is going to be; because I believe it will be profoundly different to what we know it to be today.

-First PC arrived in the 1950s.
-Then almost 20 years later in 1969 – the Internet concept was born in a very raw concept in a government program in the USA, which was basically 4 computers.
+The first PC arrived in the 1950s.
+Then almost 20 years later, in 1969, the concept of the Internet was born, in a very raw impression in a USA government program, which consisted basically of four computers.
 These old-school legends, the size of entire rooms, sent the first message, which by the way, had an error and only delivered 2 letters from a two word transmission.

 Commercial Internet service providers (ISPs) emerged in the late 1980s and early 1990s, with a record 20 000 computers connected in the USA in the year 1987.
 Please bear in mind, by the year 1989 there was still no such thing as an actual website.
 Regardless, the Internet continued to grow and by the year 1990, there were half a million users.